 How did this oddity come to be?
-More than anything else, its creation is tied to one crucial piece of infrastructure—the Baltimore and Ohio Railroad.
+More than anything else, according to a resident historian of the region, its creation is tied to one crucial piece of infrastructure—the Baltimore and Ohio Railroad.

-The railroad shaped the geography of the panhandle as we know it today, specifically that of Jefferson and Berkeley counties, says Benjamin Bankhurst, associate professor of history at Shepherd University.
+The railroad shaped the geography of the eight-county panhandle as we know it today, specifically that of Jefferson and Berkeley counties, says Benjamin Bankhurst, associate professor of history at Shepherd University in Shepherdstown, West Virginia.

 Before this, however, and before the arrival of Europeans, the routes of what are now wagon roads shaped the panhandle.

-“The history of the Eastern Panhandle is tied to the movement of peoples up and down the Shenandoah Valley since before the arrival of Europeans,” Bankhurst says.
+“The history of the eastern panhandle of West Virginia is tied to the movement of peoples up and down the Shenandoah Valley, which began long before the arrival of Europeans,” Bankhurst says.

-“The Shenandoah Valley is home to several prominent roads that predate the arrival of Europeans, the most famous being the Great Wagon Road of the valley, which is now Route 11.”
+“The Shenandoah is home to several prominent roads that predate the arrival of Europeans, the most famous being the Great Wagon Road of the valley, which is now Route 11 and was part of a trail system for prehistoric peoples.”

 Immigrant groups of the 18th century, namely German and Scots Irish, finding lands near the larger ports already taken up, followed the Blue Ridge to settle in the Shenandoah Valley.